curl/everything-curl/ftp/twoconnections.md

 The client can opt to ask the server to connect to the client to set it up, a so-called "active" connection.
 This is done with the PORT or EPRT commands.
-Allowing a remote host to connect back to a client on a port that the client opens up requires that there's no firewall or other network appliance in between that refuses that to go through and that is far from always the case.
+Allowing a remote host to connect back to a client on a port that the client opens up requires that there is no firewall or other network appliance in between that refuses that to go through and that is far from always the case.
 You ask for an active transfer using `curl -P [arg]` (also known as `--ftp-port` in long form) and while the option allows you to specify